About sickle cell anemia

 What to look for

 Your child’s doctor will do a full physical exam and take a detailed medical history.
 They will also request a blood test to determine the type of hemoglobin your child has, if they have sickle cell anemia or if they are a carrier of the disease.

 UW Health Kids specialists offer the most advanced treatment options.

 Blood transfusion.
-This is a routine medical procedure where donated blood is used to replace blood you have lost.
+This is a routine medical procedure in which donated blood is used to replace blood that's been lost.